 “Here is a simple question.
 How far can you ride a bicycle in one hour?
 No assistance, no pace-makers.
 A rider alone on a track, with only the time elapsed and the distance covered to occupy his mind.
 The very purest of physical efforts.
-This is the World Hour Record, and it took over my life.” — Michael Hutchinson, “The Hour”.
+This is the World Hour Record, and it took over my life.”Michael Hutchinson, “The Hour”

-The book is the story of Hutchinson’s first hour record attempt, but it also gives a lot of historical information about the subject, covering all records in history.
+The book is the story of Hutchinson’s first hour-record attempt, but it also gives a lot of historical information about the subject, covering all records in history.
 Hutchinson intertwines the tale of the obsession and effort involved in preparing for his attempt on the hour record with a witty and interesting history of professional cycling, particularly past hour record attempts.

-It is so informative, so entertaining and well written.
-One can fully understand what is the Hour Record, why it matters, and can learn its history with reading the book, even if s/he know nothing of the subject and in general, cycling.
-It also gives a lot of insight to time-trial and hour-record racing with a professional’s point of view.
+It is so informative, so entertaining, and well written.
+One can fully understand what is the Hour Record, why it matters, and can learn its history by reading the book, even if s/he knows nothing of the subject and in general, cycling.
+It also gives a lot of insight into time-trial and hour-record racing from a professional’s point of view.

 Long story short, “The Hour” is the story of how a man who became a professional athlete by accident embarked on a quest for sporting immortality.